Ever wondered how colors can affect the photos you take in color photography?

 Awareness of the effect of color in photography and using it is your most important tool.
-With a lot of practice, you can master this tool.
+So, with a lot of practice, you can master this tool.

 Finally, color in photography is important and practical in the attractiveness of the photo, the viewer’s attention and the transmission of emotions and concepts.

 As the famous photographer, Ernst Haas, said “Color is joy.
 One does not think of joy.
 One is carried by it”.